titenko/mative-tweak/README.md

 ## Roadmap

- - [ ]  Structure the script, organize functions and add sections.
+ - [x]  Structure the script, organize functions and add sections.
         (Priority)
+     - [ ] --> Add menus and sections
  - [ ]  Make cosmetic changes to improve the appearance and simplify interactions with the script.
  - [ ]  Organize the code, add comments and change function names for